IntelliSOFT-Consulting/mamashub-web/README.md

-### Kabarak MHIS
+### Mama's Hub

-This is a web application created to
+This is an admin web application created to
 1. Support the [Electronic version of the MCH Booklet that leverages the Android FHIR SDK](https://github.com/IntelliSOFT-Consulting/kabarak-mhmis-provider-app)
-2. Support Administration Functionality of the same application.
+2. Support Administration Functionality such as user management, reporting etc of the same application.

 #### Development Mode